 Submit my mandatory documents by the deadlines provided on the Important Dates ensuring they are true and correct and will remain current for the duration of the placement timeframe.
 Declare to Course Coordinator any perceived, potential or actual conflicts of interest.
 Declare any pre-existing medical conditions that could affect my safety during placement, for duty of care and insurance purposes.
 Be available to attend placement at any time in the period of study I am enrolled including study breaks and exam periods.
-Acknowledge that placements may not be available at my preferred location and that I may be required to travel more than 1 hour to attend placement. - of the second of the selection of the se re for my placement after placement release, I will: Organise leave, personal commitments, and ID Card etc. Ensure I am familiar with the insurance and emergency contact information.
-J Provide any extra requirements requested by my Placement Agency in a timely manner.
-Durin nd offer my placement.
-Lyville nd after my placement, I will: Present professionally with my student ID card.
+Acknowledge that placements may not be available at my preferred location and that I may be required to travel more than 1 hour to attend placement.
+Tor rono re for my placement after placement release, I will: лера П Organise leave, personal commitments, and ID Card etc. Ensure I am familiar with the insurance and emergency contact information.
+Provide any extra requirements requested by my Placement Agency in a timely manner. ш Provide any extra requirements requested by my Placement Agency in a timely mainler.
+Dur ina a nd after my placement, I will: iiiy a □ Present professionally with my student ID card.
 Abide by professional expectations, codes, standards and practices for my discipline.
 Comply with fatigue management policies and manage own work so it does not impact placement on my placement.
 Promptly notify my Supervisor, Course Coordinator and UniSQ WIL Team of any absences.
 Report any incidents while on placement as per the UniSQ guidelines.
 Keep copies of all my placement assessments and timesheets.
-Follow the guidelines of the placement agency with respect to COVID-19 compliance.
-L Tollow the guidelines of the placement agency with respect to COVID-19 compilance.
-Gene ral I declare that I have read, understood and will comply with the information outlined in the Placement Guide and School of Creative Arts Hub.
-1 I declare that I have read the UniSQ Student Code of Conduct Policy and agree to uphold all student expectations stated.
+Follow the guidelines of the placement agency with respect to COVID-19 compliance. ш Tollow the guidelines of the placement agency with respect to GOVID-13 compilance.
+Gan eral I declare that I have read, understood and will comply with the information outlined in the Placement Guide and School of Creative Arts Hub.
+I declare that I have read the UniSQ Student Code of Conduct Policy and agree to uphold all student expectations stated.
 I understand that I need to contact the Work Integrated Learning (WIL) Office and the Course Coordinators if I am unable to meet the obligations for placement at any stage of my course progression.
-I understand and accept that I may be unenrolled from a placement course if I do not meet the mandatory document requirements within the timeframes required. ] I understand and consent to the University providing relevant personal/health (including mandatory document) information about me to placement facilities as necessary for placement purposes only. ] I understand and accept my student responsibilities as outlined in the Placement Guide I understand that failure to meet the Inherent Requirements (allowing for reasonable adjustments where possible) may mean that I am not accepted for placement and that this will prevent my progression and completion of my chosen program St udent Name: Sti udent Signature: Do te: υ'n IIC.
+I understand and accept that I may be unenrolled from a placement course if I do not meet the mandatory document requirements within the timeframes required.
+I understand and consent to the University providing relevant personal/health (including mandatory document) information about me to placement facilities as necessary for placement purposes only.
+I understand and accept my student responsibilities as outlined in the Placement Guide I understand that failure to meet the Inherent Requirements (allowing for reasonable adjustments where possible) may mean that I am not accepted for placement and that this will prevent my progression and completion of my chosen program St udent Name: Sti udent Signature: Da ate: